Breast Reconstruction with Implants

 What is breast reconstruction with implants?

-Surgery to rebuild a breast using an implant after mastectomy or injury.
+A surgical procedure to rebuild the breast using artificial implants after mastectomy or injury.

 Who is a candidate for breast reconstruction with implants?